codess-aus/AI-100/design.md

 LUIS allows applications to understand what a user wants when it is expressed in his or her own words.
 It uses custom machine learning intelligence to predict natural language meaning and return relevant information.

+For LUIS You should create one intent and many utterancess.
+A LUIS intent specifies a function the user wants to perform.
+It is a way of organizing text entered by the user in the bot application.
+Each utterance represents a different way the user can perform the same function.

+You should not create many intents.
+An intent should specify a single function.
+Therefore, you should only have one intent, and add each question as an utterance.

+You should not create only one utterance.
+An utterance represents a different way the user can perform the same function.
+Therefore you should create many utterances per intent.

 ## 4. Design the compute infrastructure to support a solution